 Two types of bills of lading you’ll come across at Maersk include:

-- Original bill of lading: The primary document used in sea transport.
-It functions as a contract of carriage, transport goods receipt, and a document of title affording ownership.
+• Original bill of lading: The primary document used in sea transport.
+It functions as evidence of a contract of carriage, transport goods receipt, and a legal title to the goods.
 To receive the cargo, the buyer (consignee) will need to present the original bill of lading.

 What is a telex release?